 Dr. Farnia has also written for the African American Intellectual History Society and Picturing Black History.
 His article for AAIHS, “On ‘Looting’ in an Apartheid State,” challenges the racially loaded discourse on “looting,” which resurfaced after the 2020 protests against state violence in Black communities.
 His PBH article, “Don’t Call It a Riot,” places the 1992 Los Angeles uprising and the government’s overwhelming repressive response in historical context.
 In his spare time, Dr. Farnia writes about race and current events and enjoys watching sports, particularly basketball, soccer, and baseball.

-- Ohio State University - African American and African Studies, PhD
+- Ph.D. in African American and African Studies, Ohio State University

-- Columbia University - African American Studies, MA
+- M.A. in African American Studies, Columbia University

 Courses taught by Navid Farnia